Tetraodontidae: Evolution

+The following cladogram is based on a 2013 analysis of Tetraodontid mitogenomes:

 Distribution

 They are most diverse in the tropical zone, relatively uncommon in the temperate zone, and completely absent from cold waters.

 Ecology and life history

 Most pufferfish species live in marine or brackish waters, but several tropical genera, comprising about 35 species, spend their entire lifecycles in fresh water.
 These freshwater species are found in disjunct tropical regions of South America (Colomesus asellus and Colomesus tocantinensis), Africa (six Tetraodon species), and Southeast Asia (Auriglobus, Carinotetraodon, Dichotomyctere, Leiodon and Pao).